UKForeignOffice/document-upload/README.md

 Document Upload service that accepts any file, scans it for viruses and then either stores it or rejects it.

+## Goal
+This is an intentionally very simple service for storing files as there is cross over in requirements with ETD.
+Work needs to be done to review and potentially consolidate the two projects.

 ## Configuration

 Application configuration can be found in `application.yml`.
 Some of these properties